 My own experience with the Trails of Backpacking happened by accident during my very first backpacking adventure abroad, to Argentina, and then seven years later with a friend wandering through the Balkans hitting five countries in 7 days.

-ALONE IN ARGENTINA: AN UNEXPECT YET MEMORABLE ADVENTURE
+ALONE IN ARGENTINA: AN UNEXPECTED YET MEMORABLE ADVENTURE

 Back in 2011, during a “mini-retirement” between jobs, I bought a ticket for a three month trip to my dream destination – Argentina.
 Immediately before my flight, on the exact same day, I bought a Lonely Planet guide to South America.